GilbertzRivi/lithium-core/docs/threat-model.md

 - Key distribution / PKI / identity verification.
 - Side-channel resistance beyond what the primitives give.
 Note:
-  ML-KEM/ML-DSA come from `pqcrypto` (C code), the constant-time assumptions are inherited from those implementations.
+  ML-KEM/ML-DSA come from the RustCrypto `ml-kem` / `ml-dsa` crates (pure Rust), the constant-time assumptions are inherited from those implementations.
 - Process memory safety against a local attacker with the same UID (handled at the messenger layer).